Mr-Plauge/Brachiator/README.md

-INSTRUCTIONS
+INSTRUCTIONS:

-Download the repository as a .zip file
+> Download the repository as a .zip file

-Extract the .zip file's contents
+> Extract the .zip file's contents

-Run PixelShader_Testing.exe
+> Run PixelShader_Testing.exe